Updated May 19, 2021

-This information is available in multiple languages and large print format»
+You can find this information in multiple languages and large print format»

 Developing a vaccine can take many years.
 Yet, the first COVID-19 vaccines came out less than a year from the discovery of the virus that causes COVID-19.
 How did that happen?